State Highway 1 closed after crash north of Auckland

-State Highway 1 is closed after a crash blocked lanes in both directions north of Auckland.
+State Highway 1 was closed after a crash blocked lanes in both directions north of Auckland Monday evening, but delays remain.

-Police said a truck travelling south crashed into a van about 4.49pm.
+Police said a truck travelling south crashed into a van about 4.49pm, closing the highway.

 One person sustained moderate injuries and was being treated at the scene.